michaelklishin/monger/README.md

-## Community

-[Monger has a mailing list](https://groups.google.com/forum/#!forum/clojure-mongodb).
-Feel free to join it and ask any questions you may have.

-To subscribe for announcements of releases, important changes and so on, please follow [@ClojureWerkz](https://twitter.com/#!/clojurewerkz) on Twitter.

 ## Project Maturity

-Monger is not a young project: started in July 2011, it is over 1 year old with active production use from week 1.
+Monger is not a young project: started in July 2011, it is over 2 years old with active production use from week 1.

 ## Artifacts

 Monger artifacts are [released to Clojars](https://clojars.org/com.novemberain/monger).
 If you are using Maven, add the following repository definition to your `pom.xml`:

 ``` xml
 <repository>